zpainter/iassist/content/about/general-assembly-minutes-1993.md

 the Toronto Free-Net.
 After several planning sessions, their held their first meeting in late April and had to turn people away at the door.
 And a Vancouver Freenet plans to be in operation by the end of the year.
-We\'d all like to hear from the rest of you about community computing in your area.
+We'd all like to hear from the rest of you about community computing in your area.
 Perhaps we could make it into a session next year.

 Thus the theme for the year is sharing our wealth of experience, forming